jameshughes89/cs102/src/site/topic16.rst

 Finally
 ^^^^^^^

-* There is another special keyword, ``final`` that comes up when dealing with exceptions
+* There is another special keyword, ``finally`` that comes up when dealing with exceptions
-* The code within the ``final`` block will always run, regardless of if an exception was thrown or which exception was caught
+* The code within the ``finally`` block will always run, regardless of if an exception was thrown or which exception was caught
 * This comes in handy if you have any code that should be run either way
     * Eg. Closing files